Board Term: Jan. 1, 2019 - Jan. 1, 2023

 As the District 3 board member, Perez-Diaz represents the citizens in the following counties: Bee, Brooks, Duval, Gonzales, Jim Hogg, Jim Wells, Karnes, Lavaca, Live Oak, McMullen, Starr, Wilson and parts of Bexar and Hidalgo counties.

-Perez-Diaz is married to Rafael Diaz, Jr. The Diazs have one child, Catalina Yaretzi, and will be welcoming their second child in July 2017.
+Perez-Diaz is married to Rafael Diaz, Jr. The Diazs have two children.